SNL-UCSB/cs176c-assignments/spring25/assignment2/README.md

 # Assignment 2: Summarize a Hot Topic in Networking Research

 ## Objective: Due May 9<sup>th</sup>, 2025
 In this assignment, your job is to prepare a three page (1400-1600 word) report/essay about one of the topics given below.
 The write-up should be in 11 point font, with single-line spacing.
 This is *not* a group assignment.
 Submit the paper as a pdf on Canvas.
+Late submissions will be accepted with a 5-point deduction per day after the deadline.

 ## Topics
 - Open Radio Access Networks (RAN)